bang-olufsen/mozart-open-api/README.md

 # Mozart Open API

-The Mozart API is a auto-generated REST API with async capabilities and WebSocket notification channel for immediate state information.
+The Mozart API is an auto-generated REST API with async capabilities and WebSocket notification channel for immediate state information.

 On top of the auto-generated API, a helper file, mozart_client.py, has been made that makes the API more pythonic.
-This is the version of the API that we recommend using.
+We recommend using this.

+Another file, mozart_cli.py, has been made for using the Mozart API in a simple CLI program.
+This has been set as the "entry point" for the API.

 ## Installation